Hıdırellez: Communities concerned

 Hıdırellez or St. George Day is also celebrated under the name Dita Verës (Summer Day) in Albania which was originated by the pagan cult in the city of Elbasan - the so-called Zana e Çermenikës- the goddess of forest and hunting.
 It is celebrated on March 14 and symbolizes the end of winter and the beginning of spring and summer.
 At the same time, in different regions of Albania, it is celebrated among some other communities known as Dita e Shëngjergjit, St. George Day on May 6.

 Hıdırellez is widely spread celebration in most Syrian territories, but mainly practiced in the rural areas.
 We have information about spring rituals practiced since ancient times.
 Those rituals are the manifestations of the celebration for the arrival of spring and summer.
 Further of the symbol of spring and resurrection of life that is, so called ever-green, ever-return Al-Khidr prophet.
 Rituals take place annually on May 6.
 People, Muslims and Christians, regardless of their religious affiliation, celebrate the living Alkhidr prophet that is St. George or Mar Georgeos.
 The cult of celebration of St. George has become influential over the formation of Eid Alkhidr in Syria as well.
 The two names are identical.
 People go to picnic to the natural places, practicing the rituals of celebration, including performing folk music, singing and dancing.
-In the area of Zabadani for example, people used to gather around a tree aged of about 800 years as a symbol of the ever-return Alkhidr.
+In the area of Zabadani for example, people used to gather around a tree aged about 800 years as a symbol of the ever-return Alkhidr.